 Sometimes work or personal problems can affect a staff member's work performance.
 As a manager, one of your responsibilities is to ensure that your staff perform their jobs in a satisfactory manner according to their job specifications.
 When addressing performance issues, practice these tips.

 Identify expectations

-- Define specific expectations of the staff member based on his or her job description. - · Convey concise, detailed information.
+- Define specific expectations of the staff member based on their job description. - Convey concise, detailed information.

 Specify performance concerns